Maxwell013/Logger/README.md

 int main() {

-    // Set the log tag prefix flag Logger::setFlag(Flag::LOGTAGPREFIX);
+    // Set the log tag prefix flag LOGGER_SETFLAG(Logger::Flag::LOGTAGPREFIX);

-    LogTag testingTag("Testing"); // Create a log tag Logger::debug(testingTag, "Testing tag specification!");
+    Logger::LogTag testingTag("Testing"); // Create a log tag
+    LOGGER_DEBUG(testingTag, "Testing tag specification!");

-    // Note: using multiple log tags or not specifying the log tag as the first argument will yeild unwanted behaviour
+    // Note: using multiple log tags
+    // or not specifying the log tag as the first argument
+    // will cause unwanted behaviour when filtering!

     return 0;
 ```